 The last thing that helps retain engineers is to give them real ownership of something.
 That's something we strive to do where we give every engineer ownership of something significant.

 We give them the autonomy and empower them to actually do what they want to do with that area.

 We have a few engineers who are owning a new product where they make all the decisions about what technology they want to use, how they want to organize their group, and how they want to do their agile development process.

 So they're more likely to stick around because they feel like they can affect their own careers and their own work here.

 👉 Further reading: Psychological Safety: The Foundation to Build Your Team’s Success

 Divvy’s developers are organized into groups and guilds.

-Engineers are grouped together into development groups with product managers, QA and DevOps and they all work very closely together as a cross-functional group to deliver on products and features for certain experiences or parts of the product.
+Engineers are grouped together into development groups with product managers, QA and DevOps and they all collaborate as a cross-functional group to deliver on products and features for certain experiences or parts of the product.